arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 could potentially be extended to bringing new nodes up to speed when they join the cluster (although in this case it might be better to use the faster SSTable ingestion).

-All of these algorithms are designing around the principle that Aspen is intended for small amounts of data (~100,000 keys MAX).
+All of these algorithms are designed around the principle that Aspen is intended for small amounts of data (~100,000 keys MAX).